 - Badge: Chris Stirland WSW

 - Charge: Chris Stirland WSW

 Brother Colin Manning has been visiting our Lodge for some 30 years, after having struck up a friendship in South Wales with one of Lodge 774’s members, bother Alexander Greenhorn.
 Brother Archie Reynolds is a more recent visitor, having been coming to Arran for only five years, but he’s a regular visitor both to craft lodge and chapter.
 He’s presently master of a Lodge in Wales and also Z in Chapter at Llantwit Major.
-Both of these brothers have been great supporters of Lodge 774 and it was therefore our honour and privilege to recognise that fact by conferring on them both honorary membership at our meeting.
-Neither of the two of them were expecting this honour, making it rather a special moment for all attendance.
+Both of these brothers have been great supporters of Lodge 774 and it was, therefore, our honour and privilege to recognise that fact by conferring on them both honorary membership at our meeting.
+Neither of the two of them was expecting this honour, making it rather a special moment for all attendance.